The character most likely to die in any major series, regardless of genre, is the hero's best friend, girlfriend or most beloved relative.

 - Nicol and Tolle for Athrun and Kira, respectively, in Mobile Suit Gundam SEED.

-- From the Dungeons & Dragons movie, Snails dies the heroic death when facing off against the Big Bad.
+- From the Dungeons & Dragons (2000) movie, a cornered Snails dies a heroic death when facing off against The Dragon.
 Considering what kind of movie this was, his death surprised absolutely no one except the characters on screen.

 - In Star Trek II: The Wrath of Khan, Spock dies saving the Enterprise and her crew.
 (He gets better.)

 - Many, many of James Bond's allies end up dying to further the plot.
 To list:

 - From Russia with Love: Ali Kerim Bey

 - Goldfinger: Both Jill and Tilly Masterson